 - average cost of materials landed at approximately $350.00 Canadian

-While there’s loads of deck material options to choose from, including composite decks and cedar, we decided the type of material we desired was standard treated lumber from a local hardware store.
+While there’s loads of deck material options to choose from, including composite decking and cedar, we decided on standard treated lumber from a local hardware store.
 I like the look and it’s more affordable to work with.

 The challenge was that the wood was stored outdoors, making them exhibit huge warp potential.
 So we took our time, and held each and every board lengthwise to our nose, then rotated the board in all directions until we found the straightest boards possible.

-We chose to use treated 2×6 lumber for the frame, and treated 1 x 5 deck boards so the deck has appropriate outdoor durability.
+We chose to use treated 2×6 lumber for the frame, and treated 1 x 5 deck boards across the top so the deck has appropriate outdoor durability.

 Protecting the wood

-It was also suggested to not further treat or protect the lumber with any sealants for several months to ensure the original treatment is completely dry.
-Hopefully we can treat it with a deck stain or seal it with something by the time we pack up the tub for the winter.
+It was suggested to not treat or protect the lumber with any additional sealer for several months to ensure the original treatment is completely dry first.

 Selecting your footings